 Sedge family (Cyperaceae)

-Description: This native sedge is 12¼' tall, consisting of an unbranched culm with 1-4 leaves along the lower-third of its length; by the time that the inflorescence of the culm develops, the older leaves are often withered.
-Basal sheaths of these withered leaves often persist at the base of the culm; they are brown to black.
-Each culm is green, glabrous, and triangular in cross-section (becoming more terete near the bottom); it is rough underneath the inflorescence, otherwise its texture is smooth.
-The narrow leaf blades are up to 8" long and about 2 mm. across; they are ascending to slightly recurved, green, hairless, and somewhat stiff.
-The sheaths of younger leaves are light green to green, hairless, and slightly concave at the mouth.
+Description: This perennial sedge is 1–2¼' tall, consisting of an unbranched culm with 1-4 leaves along the lower-third of its length; by the time that the inflorescence of the culm develops, the older leaves are often withered.
+Basal sheaths of these withered leaves often persist at the base of the culm; they are pale brown to black.
+Each culm is light green to green, glabrous, and triangular in cross-section (becoming more terete near the bottom); it is rough underneath the inflorescence, otherwise its texture is smooth.
+The narrow leaf blades are 1-3 mm. across and up to 8" in length; they are ascending to arching, green, hairless, and somewhat stiff.
+The sheaths of younger leaves are light green to green, hairless, and slightly concave at the apices of their inner sides.
+A culm usually terminates in a narrow inflorescence that is about ½–1¾" long.
+This inflorescence is stiff and erect, consisting of about 6-14 short spikelets that are either appressed and erect or ascending along the rachis.
+These spikelets are overlapping or slightly separated from each other; they tend to be more crowded toward the top.
+Young spikelets are a mixture of green and brown, but they later become brownish black.
+In addition to spikelets, the inflorescence has one or more floral bracts that are bristly-linear to scale-like.
+These bracts are light brown or golden brown.

-Cultivation: This sedge is typically found in full sun and soil that is wet and mucky to dry and barren.
+Cultivation: This sedge is typically found in full sun and soil that wet to moist.
 It also tolerates salty and/or highly alkaline conditions to a greater extent than many other plants.

-Range & Habitat: Expressway Sedge is native to a few counties in northern Illinois, where it was originally quite rare.
+Range & Habitat: Expressway Sedge may be native to a few counties in northern Illinois, where it was originally quite rare (see Distribution Map).
 However, in recent years this sedge has become more abundant because of the application of road salt.
-As a result, the range of this species has expanded eastward and southward in the United States.
-Habitats include wet to dry prairies, prairie swales, areas along railroads, roadside ditches, and low areas in the median strips of highways.
+As a result, the range of this species has expanded southward and eastward in Illinois and other areas of the United States.
+This sedge is found primarily in the western half of the United States, where it is native.
+Habitats include wet to moist prairies, prairie swales, low areas along railroads, roadside ditches, and low areas in the median strips of highways.
+In drier areas of western United States, this sedge is typically found in alkaline and brackish wetlands.
 In California, this species has been used experimentally as a substitute for conventional turf grass.
-In Illinois, this sedge is usually found in wet prairies and low areas along roads.

 Photographic Location: A drainage ditch along a highway in Savoy, Illinois.

-Comments: This odd sedge looks like a species of grass, but isn't.
-After the seedheads disarticulate from the culms, it even resembles one of the Eleocharis spp.
-(Spike Rushes), forming the same dense mats of plants in wetland areas.
-However, this species has the same reproductive structures as other Carex spp.
-(Sedges), including the perigynia and pistillate scales of the female florets.
-Expressway Sedge has only a few narrow leaves (3 mm. across or less) and its inflorescence is rather small (up to 1½" long and 5 mm. across or less).
+Comments: This unusual sedge looks like a species of grass (Poaceae), but it isn't.
+After the seedheads disarticulate from the culms, it even resembles one of the spike rushes (Eleocharis spp.), forming the same dense mats of culms in wetland areas.
+However, this species has the same reproductive structures as other sedges (Carex spp.), including the perigynia and pistillate scales of the female florets.
+Expressway Sedge has only a few narrow leaves (3 mm. across or less) and its inflorescence is rather small.
 The perigynia become blackish brown during an early stage of development when those of other sedges are still green or yellow, and they are largely covered by the pistillate scales.
 Because of these characteristics, Expressway Sedge resembles few other sedges.
-One of them, Carex sartwellii (Sartwell's Sedge), is a taller plant with wider leaves (up to 5 mm. across) and a larger inflorescence (up to 2½" long and 6 mm. across or more).
-It produces more vegetative shoots than Expressway Sedge.
+One of them, Carex sartwellii (Sartwell's Sedge), is a taller plant with wider leaves (3-5 mm. across) and a somewhat longer inflorescence (¾–3" long).
+It produces more sterile shoots than Expressway Sedge.